MythFinance/docs.myth.finance/dualSTAKE/src/protesting.md

 An upgrade can not take place unless:

-- 2 weeks have elapsed since it was scheduled
+- 1 week has elapsed since it was scheduled
 - All protesting stake has been dissolved, i.e. redeemed and returned to protesting users

 If enough stake is locked up as protesting, the platform operator may choose to cancel a planned upgrade, in which case the protesting stake will be sent back to users in dualSTAKE form, e.g. `oraALGO`.